Wednesday 16 October 1940

 The RAF has instituted standing patrols at 20,000 feet, but this does not prevent losses from well-positioned German fighters, and in fact makes some of the fighters vulnerable to attacks out of the clouds.
 RAF No. 302 (Polish) Squadron, one of the elite RAF formations, learns this when it loses several planes.
 The poor visibility also makes barrage balloons with their dangling cables particularly effective.

-The Luftwaffe beings the day with a Jabo missions between 08:00 and 09:00.
-One formation heads over Kent to the south London area, while another heads for east London.
+The Luftwaffe beings the day with a Jabo mission between 08:00 and 09:00.
+One formation heads over Kent to the south London area, while others head for east London.
 The Jabos fly high and fast.
 Fighter Command generally shoos them off, and there are no reports of major damage.

 There is a lull during the afternoon, and at 16:00 another Jabo raid crosses the Kent coast heading for east London again.
 Most of these bombers get through, and there is extensive damage to railway tracks at Ashford.

 After dark, the Luftwaffe mounts another major effort that is about half as large as on previous nights.
 The night raids begin at 16:30 and hit the usual areas: London, Birmingham, Glasgow, Aberdeen, Stoke-on-Trent, and Liverpool.
 There is some mine-laying in the Thames Estuary, the Bristol Channel and off the coast of East Anglia.